amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 (optional)Check if the deployed components works:

 Please make sure that you already build and upload Docker image to your repository under the name of "core-pecos-build-release-multi-node-test".

-You can either go to AWS Batch console to submit job with those constructs you just generated via CDK directly or you can use provided job command assembler to genereate your command first:
+You can either go to AWS Batch console to submit job with those constructs CDK generated directly or you can use provided job command assembler to genereate your command first:
 ```
 # This command will ask for commands to prepare, train, predict and save data.
 python3 ./pecos_batch_job_multi_node/job_command_assembler.py